rkdarst/hyvaapaivaa/references.rst

 Before starting to learn Finnish, I recommend these two steps:

 * Learn a bit of grammar.
-This site does not really do that, since this is just a basic introduction to make you interested.
-If you have enough time, I recommend the book *Finnish: an essential grammar* as a reference.
+This site is designed to do that, but it does not take a very rigorous approach and is mainly to get you interested and to know what to look for.
+If you have enough time and like a highly logical way of learning, I recommend the book *Finnish: an essential grammar*.
 It is not short, but the beginning is easy to read.
-I recommend you start reading it until you get bored, and resume when you have time.
+I recommend you start reading it until you get bored, and resume when you have time or need more details once you are in the course.

 * Learn some vocabulary.
 Starting a Finnish course is much easier if you already know basic vocabulary.
 I recommend you get some app